a-rich/DJ-Tools/docs/tutorials/getting_started/setup.md

 Note that, at the time of writing, Python versions up through 3.7 have reached [end-of-life](https://devguide.python.org/versions/)...best to use at least Python 3.8.

 ## DJ Tools
-1. Run `pip install "dj-beatcloud[levenshtein]"` to install the DJ Tools library
+1. Run `pip install "djtools[levenshtein]"` to install the DJ Tools library
-    - To install DJ Tools without the accelerated computation for Levenshtein distance (might be difficult to install the binaries for non-technical users), run `pip install dj-beatcloud`
+    - To install DJ Tools without the accelerated computation for Levenshtein distance (might be difficult to install the binaries for non-technical users), run `pip install djtools`
-    - You can install the pre-release version with `pip install dj-beatcloud --pre`
+    - You can install the pre-release version with `pip install djtools --pre`
-    - If you want to restrict the version being installed to not include, say, the next minor version's beta release then you can do so like `pip install dj-beatcloud<2.5.0 --pre`
+    - If you want to restrict the version being installed to not include, say, the next minor version's beta release then you can do so like `pip install djtools<2.5.0 --pre`
-    - Note that installing with the `--pre` flag will also install pre-release versions for all dependencies which may cause breakage, in that case you can target specific pre-release versions like this `pip install dj-beatcloud==2.4.1-b9`
+    - Note that installing with the `--pre` flag will also install pre-release versions for all dependencies which may cause breakage, in that case you can target specific pre-release versions like this `pip install djtools==2.4.1-b9`
 1. Confirm your installation works by running `djtools`
 1. [Optional] link the `configs` directory of the installation to a user-friendly location for easy editing of your config files: `djtools --link-configs path/to/new/location/`
 1. Edit your configuration files to support your usage needs ([see here for more details](configuration.md))